Taj Express

-The Taj Express was started in 1964 to serve tourists travelling from Delhi to Agra.
+The Taj Express is a railway service started in 1964, initially serving tourists travelling from Delhi to Agra.
 It reduced the travelling time from over three hours to around two and a half hours.
 Taj Express was started along the lines of Deccan Queen, which ran as a high-speed commuter-special train between and CSMT Mumbai (ex Victoria Terminus Bombay), and provided a quick and comfortable journey between Agra and Delhi.
 It was a very popular train, especially among foreign tourists, before the Bhopal Shatabdi was introduced in 1988.
 The train was extended up to Gwalior in 1985 and then to Jhansi in 2006.
 It was named after Taj Mahal.